andyrodrigues30/med-manager/README.md

 Alternatively run services seperately follow the following steps.

 ### Step 1: The database
-#### Database Environment Variables
+#### Environment Variables
-Ensure the `.env` file has been created and located in `./db` with the following environment variables (ensure you add the postgres user name and password):
+Ensure the `.env` file has been created in the root directory with the following environment variables (ensure you add the postgres user name and password):

 ```
 POSTGRES_USER=<POSTGRES_USER>